 The Company intends to remain vigilant with regards to potential strategic future acquisitions and internal expansion.
-It is not possible to ensure that future acquisition opportunities will exist on acceptable terms, or that newly acquired or developed entities will be successfully integrated into the Company's operations.
-In the future, if the Company's acquisitions do not yield the expected returns or the intended benefits, or such acquisitions are not realized, it could have a material adverse impact on the Company's business, operations and financial results.
+It is not possible to ensure that future acquisition opportunities will exist on acceptable terms, or that newly acquired or developed entities will be successfully integrated into the Company's operations and culture.
+In the future, if the Company's acquisitions do not yield the expected returns or the intended benefits, or such acquisitions are not realized, it could adversely affect the Company's revenue, cash flow and profitability.
 Additionally, the Company cannot give assurances that it will be able to secure the necessary financing on acceptable terms to pursue this strategy.